PerMalmberg/du-render/README.md

 ### Local page activation

 By entering a value into the `mouse/click/command` key, in the format `activatepage{page_name}`, a component can activate another page.

+## Offline layout

+The Driver supports displaying a layout when in offline mode.
+Pass it a valid layout in the form of a json-string with the `SetOfflineLayout` function.